-Tax Benefits for When You Use Your Second or Vacation Home as a Primary Home or Rental
+Tax Benefits of a Second or Vacation Home as a Primary Home vs. Rental

-Owing a second home offers many advantages, one being the fact that you own a place where you, your family, and friends can go and spend as much time as you want without the hassle of having to book a room based upon availability.
-Another reason may be to have a peaceful place to retire.
-You may decide to buy a second home to take advantage of the investment opportunity in the form of rent money.
-Finally, but not least, you may be entitled to some tax benefits by owning a second home.
+Owning a second home offers many advantages.
+Of course, one of the primary benefits is that you own a place where you and your family and friends can go and spend as much time as you like without the hassle of having to book a hotel or rental.
+Another benefit may be that you have a peaceful place to retire.
+It might also be an investment opportunity in the form of rent money.
+And finally, last but not least, you may be entitled to some tax benefits by owning a second home.

 If you use your second home for personal enjoyment, generally, your mortgage interest and real estate taxes can be deducted the same as you would on your primary residence.